IdanBanani/Home-tasks-writeups/WebpageScraper/README.md

 ## Optimizations
 * grequests - too old/unstable but seems to be a "quick and dirty" solution
-* multiprocessing.apply_async - [Documentation](https://docs.python.org/3/library/multiprocessing.html), [StackOverflow thread](https://stackoverflow.com/questions/8533318/multiprocessing-pool-when-to-use-apply-apply-async-or-map) - seems to solve the constraint of having to change the whole code in order to work asynchronously.
+* multiprocessing.apply_async / or equivalent from the more recommended: concurrent.futures.ProcessPoolExecutor() () - [Documentation](https://docs.python.org/3/library/multiprocessing.html), [StackOverflow thread](https://stackoverflow.com/questions/8533318/multiprocessing-pool-when-to-use-apply-apply-async-or-map) - seems to solve the constraint of having to change the whole code in order to work asynchronously.
 * aiohttp - used here as an async http requests library
 * aiofiles - used here as an async File I/O operation library
 * uvloop - using it's event-loop instead of asyncio's main_loop (more suitable for production environment) [Doesn't support Windows!]